Arkisto-Platform/arkisto-patterns/README.md

 ```
 in the same directory to create an ocfl repo called 'fake_ocfl' which contains all of those RO-Crates and data.

+---

 Directories:
-* RO-Crate Data: A directory to store explanations and examples of RO-Crates and the data contained in them.
+* RO-Crate Data: Stores explanations and examples of RO-Crates as well as the data contained in them.
-    - examples: A directory to store example RO-Crates in.
+    - examples: Stores example RO-Crates
-    - generated data: A directory to store code which generates RO-Crates (and the data contained in them) for testing.
+    - generated data: Stores code which generates RO-Crates (and the data contained in them) for testing.
+* Configuration: Stores configuration files for ONI